 Discussion

 The dietary protein of aquafeed had a significant effect on total feed consumption (TFC) (P = .05).
 Table 2 shows that the highest TFC was achieved by treatment A (151.05±4.74c).
 One of the theories in fish nutrition states that fish will consume feeds continuously until their energy requirement is met (Li et al., 2020).
 However, there was an anomaly in total feed consumption especially in treatment A. It was deduced that the high value of feed consumption was due to crude fiber content in the diets.
-Diets containing high levels of crude fiber might cause an accelerated intestinal passing rate which could reduce absorption time for consumed feeds which in turn made the fish look for feed to satisfy their energy requirement (Wilson et al., 1994).
+Diets containing high levels of crude fiber might cause an accelerated intestinal passing rate which could reduce absorption time for consumed feeds, which in turn made the fish look for feed to satisfy their energy requirement (Wilson et al., 1994).

 Differences in protein content of each aquafeed had a significant effect on feed utilization efficiency (P=.05).
 The values of feed utilization efficiencies obtained ranged from 39.76±2.07 (treatment A) to 53.68±1.05 % (treatment B).
 The anomalies in feed utilization efficiency results alleged that crude fiber intake also becomes a factor interfering with fish’s feed utilization as seen in treatment A. Intake of crude fiber can potentially hinder the digestibilities of other nutrients in aquafeeds as crude fibers are not digestible for monogastric species such as fish (Adorian et al., 2016; Daniel, 2018).
 Treatment B showed a high level of feed utilization efficiencies as the experimental diets only contained a small amount of crude fiber while in treatment C, there was a high level of protein to support feed efficiencies.
 The feed conversion ratio will be improved when fish are fed with higher protein levels (Khan and Maqbool, 2017).

 Protein efficiency ratios were significantly affected by differences in protein content (P=.05).
 The results ranged from 146.51±0.08 (treatment A) to 176.71±0.04% (treatment B).
-The best result for PER was achieved by treatment B as shown in Table 2.
+The best result for PER was achieved by treatment B, as shown in Table 2.
 Wilson (1994) stated that herbivorous fish have high α-amylase activities to digest carbohydrates.
-The experimental diet in treatment B had a higher level of carbohydrate content than other treatments hence energy requirements could be satisfied and protein could be maximized to promote growth.
+The experimental diet in treatment B had a higher level of carbohydrate content than other treatments; hence energy requirements could be satisfied and protein could be maximized to promote growth.
 When the energy requirements of a fish are not met it will use protein as an energy substrate in gluconeogenesis, this process could reduce the value of feed efficiency (NRC, 2011; Teles et al., 2020).

 The result of the experiment showed that dietary protein influenced protein retention value (P=.05).
 Treatment B had a high ratio between energy and protein content so the energy requirement needed for maintenance could be satisfied by non-protein sources maximizing protein for body deposition.
-Konnert et al. (2022) stated that the balanced carbohydrate and lipid content of a feed could spare amino acids from the catabolism process so that protein consumed by the fish could be maximized for body protein synthesis.
-Treatment B indicated protein-sparing activities as it showed better feed utilization even though protein consumption was low (Mohammadi et al., 2020).
+Konnert et al. (2022) stated that a feed's balanced carbohydrate and lipid content could spare amino acids from the catabolism process so that protein consumed by the fish could be maximized for body protein synthesis.
+Treatment B indicated protein-sparing activities as it showed better feed utilization despite low protein consumption (Mohammadi et al., 2020).
 As herbivorous fish, nilem carp has a high capacity for carbohydrate utilization, it was related to its insulin receptors in nilem carp’s muscles and microbe activities in its intestine (Steinberg, 2009; NRC, 2011, Li et al., 2020).